Last Updated on June 5, 2023 by Leah Hall

 Orange liqueur adds a bit more orange flavor while adding a bit of sweetness to balance the tartness of the citrus brought by the blood orange and lime juices.

 A beautiful balance of sweet and sour, the Blood Orange Sidecar is a favorite of ours for it simplicity, gorgeous color and elegance.
 Adding blood orange juice gives a deep rich red color to the drink, making it a striking drink to add to any dinner table.
-If you want another cocktail with blood orange, the Blood and Bourbon is the way to go!
+If you want another cocktail with blood orange, the Blood and Bourbon or the Blood Orange Gin Sour are the way to go!